csev/dj4e/assn/dj4e_cats.md

 --------------------

-Activate any virtual environment you need (if any) and go into your `django_projects` folder and start a new application in your `dj4e` project:
+Activate any virtual environment you need (if any) and go into your `django_projects` folder and start a new application in your `dj4e` project (this project already should have 'hello' and 'autos' applications from previous assignments):

     workon django2  # as needed
     cd ~/django_projects/dj4e